ONSdigital/rasrm-boot-tasks/README.md

 ## Adding environment specific information

-When tasks.py is run, it loads a specified environment file whose contents are passed to each of the tasks in turn.
 If you need to pass environment specific information, you need to add it to one or all of the environment files (currently environment.production and envirionment.test).
 These values can then be accessed from the Makefile as ${VARIABLE_NAME}.

 ## Testing